Ephigenia/franklin/README.md

 to the developers.

 # Changelog

+* 2012-03-11
+	* Removed Yahoo Backlinks and IndexedPages Tests because yahoo site explorer was merged with bing webmaster tools.
+	* Fixed all tests that were using "horrorblog.org" as tests were values would be empty.
+	* Wikio rename to EBuzzing
+	* Added Vimeo Video Info and User Info Test

 * 2011-08-31
 	* Added Klout Score test that scrapes the klout score for a specific